Laminate Flooring Costs Explained

 Empty the room of furniture then open the flooring packs and inspect them for any defects.
 Then allow the laminate flooring to acclimatise to the room for at least 48 hours by laying them flat on the floor and remove any old carpet or similar and make sure you have a subfloor which is even and dry.

-Just measure the length and width of the room, then multiply the length by the width to get the total floor area, then add on 5-10% for wastage.
+Just measure the length and width of the room, then multiply the length by the width to get the total floor area.
+For best results, add on 5-10% for wastage to ensure there's enough laminate to cover the complete area.

-An expansion gap of 12-15mm needs to be left around the perimeter of the room, which will be covered by the skirting board.
+An expansion gap of 8-12mm (or up to 15mm in larger rooms) needs to be left around the perimeter of the room, which will be covered by the skirting board.
 This allows the floor to expand and contract with fluctuations in temperature and/or humidity.
+Without it, the floor may be damaged during everyday use.

 How to Find and Hire a Laminate Flooring Installer